korang/hashpasscombine/README.md

 The output from hashcat in hash:pass format.

-USAGE:  python3 hashpasscombine.py "originaldumphashfile" "hashcatcrackedhashfile"
+USAGE:  python3 hashpasscombine.py "originaldumphashfile" "hashcatcrackedhashfile" ( -o "outputfile")

 Output from script will be in user:pass format.